 How To Change Your Privacy Settings for a Safer Online Experience

 If you haven’t checked your privacy settings, you could be exposing more data than you would like.
-Here’s how to update your settings to stay safe.
+Here’s how to update your settings across operating systems and devices to stay safe.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Your personal information is like financial currency, and everyone is after it.
-We'll teach you all of our tips to use your privacy settings to your advantage.
+In fact, hundreds of data brokers aggregate our personal details from publicly shared records, social media, and more.
+We'll teach you all of our tips to use your privacy settings to your advantage, plus offer recommendations for the best online privacy tools

 Read on to learn what privacy settings you may want to change to limit accessibility and how you can do it.